ipfs/ipfs-docs/docs/concepts/glossary.md

 ### Filestore

-An experimental data store used when `--nocopy` is passed to `ipfs add`.
+An experimental data store in [Kubo](#kubo).
+Used when `--nocopy` is passed to `ipfs add`.
 It stores the [UnixFS](#unixfs) data components of blocks as files on the file system instead of as blocks.
 This allows adding content to IPFS without duplicating the content in the IPFS datastore.
 [More about Filestore experiment](https://github.com/ipfs/kubo/blob/master/docs/experimental-features.md#ipfs-filestore)

 ## G

 ### Gateway

 An IPFS Gateway is an HTTP server that acts as a bridge between web browsers and IPFS.
 Through a gateway, users can browse files and websites stored in IPFS as if they were stored on a HTTP web server.
 Most commonly, an IPFS Gateway is an IPFS node that also exposes an HTTP IPFS Gateway endpoint.
-[More about Gateway](../concepts/ipfs-gateway.md) and [addressing IPFS on the web](../how-to/address-ipfs-on-web.md)
+See [more about Gateway](../concepts/ipfs-gateway.md), [addressing IPFS on the web](../how-to/address-ipfs-on-web.md), and [HTTP Gateway specifications](https://specs.ipfs.tech/http-gateways/)

 ### Garbage Collection